 Make and receive RTT phone calls in FaceTime on Mac

-RTT calls you make and receive on your Mac use cellular minutes—cellular charges may apply.
+RTT calls you make and receive on your Mac use data plan minutes — mobile data charges may apply.

 Note: To make or receive an RTT call, you must be using macOS Mojave 10.14.2 or later with Wi-Fi Calling through iPhone with iOS 12.1.1 or later.
-This feature is not available in all regions or supported by all carriers.
-Depending on your network environment, an RTT call may be downgraded to a TTY call.
+This feature is not available in all countries or regions or supported by all network providers.
+Depending on your network environment, an RTT call may be downgraded to a textphone call.

 Make RTT calls from FaceTime on your Mac